It's all in the timing.

 I’m sure every wine producer would like to know what happens to his wine after it leaves his cellar, crosses the sea, lands in a bonded warehouse and is chosen by a buyer.
-You can worry about logistics and storage conditions, but what you really want to know is when will it be drunk.
+You can worry about logistics and storage conditions, but what you really want to know is when will someone open the bottle.
 Probably not when you would drink it, cher ami.
 Probably sooner; possibly later – and possibly after it’s dead and gone to vinegar.
 You don’t put drink-by dates on bottles – and certainly not don’t-drink-untils.
 Excellent-now-but-will-continue-to-improve-for-years is the mantra.
 And a fat lot of use it is – either to the drinker or the producer.

 You certainly worry about the cork, or the screwcap.
 Whole board meetings were taken up with nothing else.
-But the vital question of getting it drunk in prime condition is not so easy.
-Does the producer ever tell me, the consumer, just when to catch his bottle at its best?
+But the vital question when will they open the bottle so the wine is drunk in prime condition is not so easy.
+Does the producer ever tell me, the consumer, just when to open the bottle at its best?
 Does he know?
 Safer to leave the window as wide as possible, to cater for my ‘preferences’.
 How do I know what my preferences are, though, without information?
 I have to hope that columnists, and compilers of annual guides, know all about the wine, and all about me.